Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 \subsection{HI Distribution and Differential Brightness Temperature}

 This work focuses on the HI gas distribution as a tracer of the dark matter distribution.
-In this subsection, we demonstrate the relationship between the HI density and the brightness differential temperature $\delta T_b$ which is the observable quantity.
-We consider only the epoch well after reionization, during which most of the hydrogen has already been ionized.
+This subsection demonstrates the relationship between the HI density and the brightness differential temperature $\delta T_b$, which is the observable quantity.
+We consider only the epoch well after reionization, during which most hydrogen has already been ionized.

-$\delta T_b$ is the difference between the temperatures of the 21cm radiation and the cosmic microwave background, $T_{\gamma}$ \cite{Field1958},
+$\delta T_b$ is the difference between the temperatures of the 21cm radiation and the cosmic microwave background, $T_{\gamma}$ \citep{Field1958},

 where $\nu_0 = 1420$ MHz is the frequency of 21cm radiation at the rest frame, $T_{\rm S}$ is the spin temperature of HI, and $z$ is the redshift of the source of the 21cm radiation.
 The optical depth of HI can be given by,